-Two of Vosaic’s customers recently featured Vosaic in a publication titled Handbook of Research on Fostering Student Engagement With Instructional Technology in Higher Education.
+Two of Vosaic’s customers have featured Vosaic in a publication titled Handbook of Research on Fostering Student Engagement With Instructional Technology in Higher Education.

 About 90% of pre-service teachers also agreed or somewhat agreed that they would rather reflect via VPF than written essay.